mostafa-ehab22/Calculator/README.md

 # Calculator

 Sometimes calculations are needed in life.
-Let JS handle them from time to time https://mostafa-ehab22.github.io/Calculator/
+Let JS handle them from time to time.

+https://mostafa-ehab22.github.io/Calculator/